Is It Cheaper To Maintain Your Vehicle, Or Wait Until Something Breaks?

 When you first start your car, let it warm up 30 seconds to a minute during summer months and 3-8 minutes during the cold winter months before moving.
 Most engine wear occurs in the first seconds after you start your car – when the cylinders are starved for oil.
 When the mercury drops below minus 13 degrees Celsius plug in your block heater 3 hours prior to starting your vehicle.
 To avoid trouble later, let your engine idle with your foot off the accelerator pedal for about one minute.
 Once you are under way, drive slowly and avoid using your heater and other power-hungry accessories until the engine reaches its proper operating temperature – after about three minutes.

 Finally, never forget the most obvious and well-publicized steps in car maintenance – changing the air filter and the oil.

-For many motorists, oil maintenance means simply adding the occasional litre of oil. .
+For many motorists, oil maintenance means simply adding the occasional liter of oil. .
 Manufacturers now recommend 5W30 and 5W20 in many Hondas & Fords.

-Make sure your technician changes conventional motor oil once every three months or every 5,000 kilometres, whichever comes first.
+Make sure your technician changes conventional motor oil once every three months or every 5,000 kilometers, whichever comes first.

 In general, when you compare the odd $80 to $175.00 maintenance item to the cost of a $4,000 engine or a $3,000 transmission or a $1,800 disc brake system or a $3,000 air conditioning system replacement its a no-brainer.
 Save yourself and your wallet a little heartache and stay on top of your basic maintenance.
 Taking care of relatively inexpensive maintenance items prevents expensive breakdowns, ensures your vehicle is dependable and your family’s safety at all times.